 Data innovation for international development: An overview of natural language processing for qualitative data analysis

-with Anna Hanchar IEEE Proceedings of the 2017 International Conference on the Frontiers and Advances in Data Science (FADS), Xi'an, China, 2017. article
+2017 in IEEE Proceedings of the International Conference on the Frontiers and Advances in Data Science (FADS) with Anna Hanchar article

 Availability, collection and access to quantitative data, as well as its limitations, often make qualitative data the resource upon which development programs heavily rely.
 Both traditional interview data and social media analysis can provide rich contextual information and are essential for research, appraisal, monitoring and evaluation.
 These data may be difficult to process and analyze both systematically and at scale.
 This, in turn, limits the ability of timely data driven decision-making which is essential in fast evolving complex social systems.
 In this paper, we discuss the potential of using natural language processing to systematize analysis of qualitative data, and to inform quick decision-making in the development context.
 We illustrate this with interview data generated in a format of micro-narratives for the UNDP Fragments of Impact project.

-Multilevel regression with post-stratification (MrP) has quickly become the gold standard for small area estimation problems.
-While the first MrP models did not include context-level information, current applications almost always make use of such information.
-When using MrP, there is an inherent problem of how to select the appropriate response model and, specifically, how to choose the optimal set of context-level variables.
-In this paper, we employ a number of approaches from the statistical learning literature to provide a systematic approach to estimating MrP models.
-We re-analyze 89 items from public opinion surveys in the US and demonstrate that our systematic approach outperforms selection of context-level variables based on researchers' prior knowledge even in the US, which has a rich tradition of public opinion research.
+Multilevel regression with post-stratification (MrP) has quickly become the gold standard for small area estimation.
+While the first MrP models did not include context-level information, current applications almost always make use of such data.
+When using MrP, researchers are faced with three problems: how to select features, how to specify the functional form, and how to regularize the model parameters.
+These problems are especially important with regard to features included at the context level.
+We propose a systematic approach to estimating MrP models that addresses these issues by employing a number of machine learning techniques.
+We illustrate our approach based on 89 items from public opinion surveys in the US and demonstrate that our approach outperforms a standard MrP model, in which the choice of context-level variables has been informed by a rich tradition of public opinion research.